X

 1. All publications must be retained for five years from the date of receipt with the following exceptions:

 a.
-For monographs and cuttered series, the description should include the SuDoc number, a brief title, and the date of publication of the document.
+For monographs and cuttered series, include the SuDoc number, the title, and the date of publication of the document.

 Example: TD 8.8:P75/7 Manual of Model Police Traffic...
 1986

 b.
-For numbered series, the description should include the SuDoc stem, series title, beginning and ending numbers with a "some missing" note if appropriate, specifying the missing issues.
+For numbered series, include the SuDoc stem, series title, beginning and ending numbers with a "some missing" note if appropriate, specifying the missing issues.

 Example: L 2.3:1684 - 2210 (1971-1981) missing 1900, 2201

 c.
-For serials, the description should include the SuDoc stem number and title; years or volumes; and missing issues if any.
+For serials, include the SuDoc stem and title; years or volumes; and missing issues if any.

 Example: A 106.17: Family Economics Review v.
 1-22 1969-1990 missing v.1 #2

-9. After lists have been reviewed by the regional library, the withdrawing library should post all remaining documents on the ASERL Documents Disposition Database.
+7. After lists have been reviewed by the shared holdings library or the regional library, the withdrawing library should post all remaining documents on the ASERL Documents Disposition Database.

 The ASERL Documents Disposition Database